openmrs/openmrs-module-reporting/README.md

 Overview
 ========
-The Reporting Module was designed to provide a feature-rich and user-friendly web interface for managing reports within OpenMRS.
+The Reporting Module was designed to provide a feature-rich, user-friendly web interface for managing reports within OpenMRS.
 In addition, the Reporting Module provides a flexible and extensible API that module developers can develop against to build their own reports and tools.
-The core idea behind the Reporting Module is to provide a solid foundation so that other developers can use the framework to implement new features.
+The core idea behind the Reporting Module is to provide a solid foundation for other developers to use the framework and implement new features.

 Download